calhoujd/calhoujd.github.io/docs/index.markdown

 ---

-Amplicon sequencing of human genomic DNA (cliPE Module 6)
+## Amplicon sequencing of human genomic DNA (cliPE Module 6)

 If there are a small number of libraries to sequence, it can be economically advantageous to submit each library separately to an amplicon sequencing service such as MGH CCIB DNA Core’s Complete Amplicon Sequencing service or GENEWIZ from Azenta Amplicon-EZ rather than pooling indexed libraries for sequencing at a core facility or external sequencing vendor such as Novogene, BGI, etc. It is worth estimating the cost for each option to determine which method will be best.
 For example, our in-house Illumina MiniSeq runs cost approximately $1200 for 8M reads, sufficient to run up to ~32 libraries with a coverage target of 200,000 reads per sample.
 Based on current prices, it is more economical to multiplex libraries on the MiniSeq only when we have more than ~24 total libraries.
 Using an amplicon sequencing service has particular utility for QC of epegRNA plasmid libraries and initial MAVE optimization on a small number of epegRNA libraries.
 We recommend multiplexing when there are sufficient libraries, which will typically be a final pool of all of the biological replicates of selected and control conditions for multiple epegRNA libraries.
 As each library only requires a minimum of 200,000 reads, it is cost-effective to run up to hundreds of multiplexed libraries in a single sequencing run.

 ---

-A note on resources to learn sufficient command line working knowledge for cliPE:
+## A note on resources to learn sufficient command line working knowledge for cliPE:

 Our goal in designing the Shiny apps was to keep the barrier for entry for cliPE as low as possible.
 Still, some basic knowledge of the Unix command line and executing software on Linux operating systems is required.
 There are many primers that can be completed in 1-2 hours to learn the requisite knowledge for completing Module 7; a number are linked to here: https://github.com/nuitrcs/bash_hpc_workshops.

 ---

-If you have any questions or run into issues with any of the shiny apps, please contact jeffrey [dot] calhoun [at] northwestern [dot] edu.
+## If you have any questions or run into issues with any of the shiny apps, please contact jeffrey [dot] calhoun [at] northwestern [dot] edu.
 Alternativel, @calhoujd on Twitter/X, or @calhoujd.bsky.social on Bluesky

 ---

-Also want to give a shout out to:
+Shout out section to thank:

 Carina Biar: Carina worked with me on developing cliPE as an NU undergrad and also a gap year technician.
 Much of what you see on this page and the preprints linked above are due to her hard work, thank you Carina!

+Nico Bodkin: As mentioned above, Nico did an awesome job designing and implementing the pegRNA Designer companion Shiny app.
+Check it out, link above.
+Also click [here](https://nicobodkin.com/) to check out Nico's webpage

 xinkblot: Valerie at xinkblot really knocked the cliPE logo design out of the park!
 If you want your very own awesome logo, check out the xinkblot Etsy store: [here](https://www.etsy.com/shop/xinkblot)